High interest rates in the US will threaten Brazil's economic growth - News

 For Nousi, rising interest rates in North American lands tend to keep the Selic at a higher level to encourage foreigners to keep their money here, which puts economic activity at risk.
 “This high interest rate is very lethal for the Brazilian economy, because it strangles the entrepreneur who needs to finance his activities.”

 The pessimistic assessment takes into account that higher interest rates make credit more expensive and, consequently, affect job creation.
-The situation affects workers’ income and reduces household consumption, which accounts for two-thirds (about 65%) of Brazilian GDP (gross domestic product).
+The situation affects workers’ income and reduces family consumption, which accounts for two-thirds (about 65%) of the Brazilian GDP (Gross Domestic Product).

 Despite the impacts, Rachel de Sá, from Rico, adds a perception that the containment of inflation in the United States can have a positive effect on Brazil, if it occurs “gradually and as expected” by analysts.